tailscale/terms-and-conditions/terms/index.md

         Platform does not include the Tailscale Client Software.

-    1.10. "**Tailscale Client Software**" means Tailscale's proprietary software that is installed on Customer End Points.
+    1.10. "**Tailscale Client Software**" means Tailscale's proprietary software that is installed on Customer Endpoints.

     1.11. "**Tailscale Solution**" means the Tailscale Platform and the Tailscale Client Software.